Ferry service provided by the Texas Department of

 great way to start your day, watching the sunrise on the

-above the horizon.
+sun slowly crawls above the horizon.
 Sunrises are

-perfect opportunities for taking
+perfect opportunities for taking pictures.

 the most memorable times are sitting around a camp fire

+roast marshmallows.
 Campfires are allowed on the beach,

 in effect.
-And always extinguish
+And always extinguish your fire before

 allowed on the beach.
 A few times a year, stands are

 own display and enjoy the dazzling array of colors, or

 Click on image for more

-Wildlife Refuge is a vast expanse of coastal
+Wildlife Refuge is a vast expanse of coastal marsh and

 prairie bordering Galveston Bay.
 The 34,000 acre refuge

 is home to an abundance of wildlife, from migratory

 birds, to alligators, to bobcats, and more.

 Tour provides daily driving tours of historic Galveston

-overview of Galveston's history,
+tour gives visitors an overview of Galveston's history,

 this chance to get a new perspective on Galveston Bay

 and the historic Port of Galveston.
 Knowledgeably

 marine life that teems in the Bay.
 The human activity in